USEPA/WNTR/documentation/installation.rst

     python setup.py develop --build

-If the developer does NOT have a C++ compiler, or would rather use prebuilt wheels, the pyd files can be downloaded from WNTR GitHub Actions using the following steps:
+If the developer does NOT have a C++ compiler, or would rather use prebuilt wheels, the shared object files can be downloaded from WNTR GitHub Actions using the following steps:

 * Clone and setup the main branch of WNTR from the GitHub repository as shown above, but omit the ``--build`` command line argument
 * Select the latest GitHub Actions build_tests that uses the main branch from https://github.com/USEPA/WNTR/actions/workflows/build_tests.yml
 * Scroll down to "Artifacts"
 * Download the wheel that matches the desired operating system and Python version (for example, wntr_3.9_windows-latest.whl)
-* Unzip the wheel and locate the following files (which are named according to the operating system and Python version): wntr\sim\aml\_evaluator.cp39-win_amd64.pyd, wntr\sim\network_isolation\_network_isolation.cp39-win_amd64.pyd
+* Unzip the wheel and locate the following files (which are named according to the operating system and Python version)
+   * wntr\sim\aml\_evaluator.cp39-win_amd64.pyd
+   * wntr\sim\network_isolation\_network_isolation.cp39-win_amd64.pyd
-* Copy these files into the matching directly in the cloned version of WNTR
+* Copy these files into the matching directory in the cloned version of WNTR

 Note that users installing WNTR through PyPI or conda do not need to compile code.